 If your feelings are hurt, and you find that you are making up stories about how your spouse doesn't mean you well, you should absolutely check in with him or her about it.
 It could all be a simple misunderstanding.
 In fact, it usually is.

 One couple, whom I'll call Kyle and Dana, came in to talk to me about a particularly bad dynamic they were in.

 He began to get quite mopey and sometimes even downright mean.
-Dana tried to find out what was wrong and would ask him, but he always said, "Nothing.
+Dana wanted to find out what was wrong, but when she asked him, he always said, "Nothing.
 I'm just stressed."